 Breastshot Waterwheel & Heat – Project Case Study

 The wheel, originally part of a corn mill, had seized and remained stationary for many years.
-Rather than preserving it as a static heritage feature, the owner has chosen to return it to productive use — not for electricity generation, but for direct mechanical‑to‑thermal conversion (a shaft‑driven heat generator rather than an electrical route).
+Rather than preserving it as a static heritage feature, the owner has chosen to return it to productive use — not for electricity generation, but for direct mechanical‑to‑thermal conversion (a shaft‑driven heat generator rather than an electrical generator).

 Project Objectives